 Millennials want brands that are “real”

 When I say that millennials want brands that are real, I mean that your advertising shouldn’t over embellish or try to turn the product or brand into something it’s not.
 Millennials can spot a fake from a mile away, and being inauthentic is one of the quickest ways to drive them off.
-Bottom line, know your place and know who you are as a brand.
+The bottom line, know your place and know who you are as a brand.
 Try, but don’t try too hard.

 Millennials care about quality above all